ShaikThabrej/dellta-demo/README.md

-# dellta-demo
+ # delta-demo
-This is a Demo Git &amp; Github class
+This is a Demo Git &amp; Github class.